-(6) Proof of Eligibility for Fee Waivers
+(5) Proof of Eligibility for Fee Waivers

 (a) The department will issue Veterans and Foster families who have provided the department valid proof of eligibility an OPRD Special Access Pass.
 Pass holders must use the pass to identify themselves as a qualified recipient of fee waivers at state park campgrounds and day use areas.
-They must also provide valid government-issued picture identification that matches the name on the pass.
 Proof of eligibility must be provided through an application process outlined on the OPRD web site at www.oregonstateparks.org or by calling the OPRD Information Center at 1-800-551-6949 for instructions.